mmgalushka/squids/README.md

-# squids
+# SquiDS

-Synthetic dataset generator for Computer vision tasks
+The synthetic dataset generator for Computer vision tasks